 Hello Michaela,

-unfortunately I have exactly the same problem!
-Only I didn't do any Chinese therapy but rather a few osteopathic treatments.
-But all this only helps for a while and then the vicious circle starts again...
+Unfortunately, I have the exact same problem!
+I didn't have Chinese therapy, but rather a few osteopathic treatments.
+However, that only helps for a while, and then the vicious cycle starts all over again….

 • Profile picture of Hartmut Göbel